It's Your Fault

 Be as creative as you like, but do not include more than one new thought per turn.
 No need to offer fantastic details that could be used against you.
 Shorter answers are better.

-DO YOU HAVE A BLOG OR FORUM?
+DO YOU HAVE A BLOG?
 MENTION THIS GAME!
+SPREAD THE WORD!